tovi-cn/small-blocks/README.md

 - Shrink player with `Q` and grow player with `E`
 - Shrink block with `Z` and grow block with `C`

+Other controls:

+- Regenerate the world with `R`
+- Toggle wireframe mode with `G`

 # Compiling

 ## macOS and Linux